sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/01-introduction.md

   - Real time view of the discrepancies identified so far with filtering/grouping/export capabilities and identity/permission context
   - Bulk remediation operations as an administrator
   - Mail notification capabilities
 - When leveraging ServiceNow for remediation, retrieve tickets numbers and track tickets status upon completion.
 Automatically spot discrepancies (action marked as done in ServiceNow and access still active in the target system...).

 #### Behavior of a Review Campaign Running Over Several Timeslots

 Identity Analytics supports two modes for handling user access review campaigns across multiple timeslots: **Standard Mode** and **Attached to Timeslot Mode**.
 These modes define how reviews handle changes in access data over time.
 The standard mode allows reviews to reflect updates and removals during the campaign, while the attached mode freezes the review scope to the exact state at campaign launch—ideal for audit and compliance requirements.

-> Note that standard mode is only available in Identity Analytics version 3.3 and higher.
+> Note that **Attached to Timeslot** mode is available in Identity Analytics from version 3.3 and higher.

 ##### Standard mode